Section 504 of the Rehabilitation Act

 Section 504 of the Rehabilitation Act of 1973 is American legislation that guarantees certain rights to people with disabilities.
-It was one of the first U.S. federal civil rights laws offering protection for people with disabilities.
-It set precedents for subsequent legislation for people with disabilities, including the Americans with Disabilities Act in 1990.
+It requires that people with disabilities are able to take part in all programs that receive federal funding, while being free from discrimination.
+It was one of the first U.S. federal civil rights laws that offered legal protections for people with disabilities.
+Section 504 set precedents for subsequent legislation that expanded the rights of people with disabilities and kickstarted a political movement in the United States for people with disabilities, resulting in the passage of the Americans with Disabilities Act in 1990.

 Summary of the Section

 Section 504 of the Rehabilitation Act of 1973 states (in part):

 No otherwise qualified individual with a disability in the United States, as defined in section 705(20) of this title, shall, solely by reason of her or his disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance or under any program or activity conducted by any Executive agency or by the United States Postal Service.

 It is Pub.
 L. No. 93-112, 87 Stat.
 394 (Sept.
 26, 1973), codified at et seq.

 As amended in 1974, Section 111, Pub L. 93-516, 88 Stat.
 1619 (Dec.
 7, 1974), Individuals with Disabilities are: